Winning an Olympic medal will be major career achievement: Aditi Ashok - www.lokmattimes.com

 Course knowledge plays a big role in doing well in any event and Aditi wants to get a feel of the Le Golf National, the competition venue at the Paris Games.
 She is planning to train there ahead of the Games but till then it will be the events that will grab her immediate attention.

 "I'm looking at each event with the same importance and trying to do my best for all four days each week.
-That should get me in a good frame of mind and routine before the games and hopefully that will be enough at Paris," Aditi concluded.
+That should get me in a good frame of mind and routine before the games and hopefully that will be enough at Paris," said Aditi.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app